ydx1013/FigureYa/README.md

 3. Click on the file, then select the **Download** button.

 **Note on File Availability:**
-- The file [`/Auto_Knit_Online.txt`](https://github.com/ying-ge/FigureYa/blob/main/Auto_Knit_Online.txt) contains a complete list of all available FigureYa modules.
+- The file [`/all_included.txt`](https://github.com/ying-ge/FigureYa/blob/main/all_included.txt) contains a complete list of all available FigureYa modules.
-- If a particular module is not listed in `Auto_Knit_Online.txt`, this indicates that its input files exceed GitHub's file size limitations.
+- If a particular module is not listed in `all_included.txt`, this indicates that its input files exceed GitHub's file size limitations.
 - For these larger files: some Rmd files include direct download links for the required data files.
 For files without direct download links, please visit our [`Baidu Cloud`](https://pan.baidu.com) storage.
 Join the baidu group: **967269198** to access the download links.

 ### 2. Browse Online on GitHub